“To find a prince, you gotta kiss some toads.” ~Foxy Brown

 Top 10 Online Dating Statistics You Should Know

-- The stigma is gone in 2015.
-Back in 2005, people were embarrassed to say they met online because so many people had a problem with it.
-Now, the majority of Americans feel like it's a positive way to meet a mate.
+The stigma that was once associated with online dating is completely gone.
+As late as 2005, people were embarrassed to say they met online because so many people had a problem with it.
+Now, the majority of Americans feel like it’s a positive way to meet a mate.

 - Approximately 1 in 10 adults in the U.S. have used an online dating service or dating app at some point.